Integrate your dedicated server to AMS using the AGS SDK

 handler.
 Your dedicated server can then override the handler to execute a code path to handle the drain signal.

-Your dedicated server should respond to the drain signal by exiting cleanly as soon as it has completed whatever work it needs to do.
+Your dedicated server should respond to the drain signal by exiting cleanly as soon as it is not in session and has completed whatever work it needs to do.

 To send a drain signal to your dedicated server, use this command: